etlegacy/etlegacy-docs/skillrating.rst

 The win percentage is a real time calculation of the expected outcome of a game, based on the above mentioned parameters.
 It can't predict the future accurately, but is somewhat good at giving a prediction that is better than flipping a coin.
 For reference, accuracy data taken on millions of Halo games reveals that the win percentage is accurate in about ~70% of times.

 * I'm playing alone on an empty server, and the win percentage indicate 50%.
 Explain!

+Some crash-inducing mathematical weirdness occurs when dividing by zero.
+As such, the algorithm assumes that at least one player is present in each team, which shouldn't be a big problem in a multiplayer game.

 * How does one make advantage of the system to boost his rating?